historic-trails/website/sites/fort-larned-national-historic-site.md

 {% include figure.html
     class="img-right"
     width="32%"
-    caption="**Aerial photo of Fort Larned National Historic Site, taken in 2014.** Notice how, in contrast to the painting above, only the larger buildings still stand, and the area surrounding the fort has been cleared out." image-url="fort-larned-aerial-view.jpg"
+    caption="**Aerial photo of Fort Larned National Historic Site, taken in 2014.** Notice how in contrast to the painting above, only the larger buildings have been preserved, and the area surrounding the fort has been cleared out." image-url="fort-larned-aerial-view.jpg"
     source-url="https://www.nps.gov/fols/planyourvisit/maps.htm"
 %}